Burn After Reading: Plot

-Faced with a demotion due to a drinking problem, Osbourne Cox angrily quits his job as a CIA analyst and decides to write a memoir.
-When his pediatrician wife Katie finds out, she sees it as an opportunity to file for divorce and to continue an affair with Harry Pfarrer, a married U.S. Marshal with paranoid tendencies.
-At the instruction of her lawyer, Katie delivers a copy of her husband's digital financial records and other files, unknowingly including the draft of Ozzie's memoir.
-The lawyer's assistant copies the files onto a CD, which she accidentally leaves on the locker room floor of Hardbodies, a local gym.
+Faced with a demotion due to a drinking problem, Osborne Cox angrily quits his job as a CIA analyst and decides to write a memoir.
+Upon telling his wife Katie, she secretly files for divorce and continues an existing affair with Harry Pfarrer, a married U.S. Marshal with paranoid tendencies.
+At the instruction of her lawyer, Katie delivers a copy of her husband's digital financial records and other personal files, unknowingly including a rough draft of Osborne's memoir.
+The lawyer's assistant copies the files onto a CD-R, which she accidentally leaves on the locker room floor of Hardbodies, a local gym.
 The disc falls into the hands of personal trainer Chad Feldheimer and his coworker Linda Litzke, who mistakenly believe it contains sensitive government information.

-Chad and Linda devise a plan to return the disc to Osbourne for a reward; Linda is eager to raise money for cosmetic surgery.
-However, their efforts only enrage him.
-Chad and Linda try to sell the disc to the Russian embassy, meeting with an official who is actually a spy for the CIA.
-Osbourne's erratic behavior prompts Katie to change the locks on their house and to invite Harry to move in.
-Harry is a womanizer and routinely dates women he meets online; he starts seeing Linda after meeting her on a dating site.
+Chad and Linda devise a plan to return the disc to Osborne for a reward as Linda is eager to raise money for cosmetic surgery.
+However, their inept efforts to blackmail Osborne only enrage him.
+Upon their failure to secure money from Osborne, Chad and Linda try to sell the disc to the Russian embassy, meeting with a Russian government official.
+Information on the meeting later makes it back to the CIA via a mole in the Russian embassy.
+Osborne's erratic behavior prompts Katie to change the locks on their house and to invite Harry to move in.
+Harry is a serial philanderer who incidentally becomes romantically involved with Linda after meeting her on a dating site.

-Having promised the Russians more files, Linda persuades Chad to sneak into the Osbourne house to steal files from Osbourne's computer.
-Chad is discovered by Harry, who shoots him dead.
-Harry searches the body for clues, but finds an empty wallet and missing suit tags; he surmises that Chad was working for the CIA.
-At the CIA headquarters, Osbourne's former superior and a director learn that information from Osbourne has been given to the Russian embassy.
-They are perplexed because the information is of no importance and the perpetrators' motive is unknown.
-The director orders that Chad's death be covered up.
+Having falsely promised the Russians more files, Linda persuades Chad to sneak into the Cox house to steal files from Osborne's computer.
+Chad is discovered by Harry, who reflexively kills Chad with his firearm.
+Harry searches the body for clues, but finds an empty wallet and missing suit tags, a precaution Chad took on Linda's advice.
+Harry surmises from his lack of identifying features that Chad is a government agent.
+At CIA headquarters, Osborne's former supervisor Palmer DeBakey Smith and his superior learn that information from Osborne has been given to the Russian embassy.
+They are perplexed because the information is of no particular importance and the perpetrators' motive is unknown.
+To avoid involvement from the FBI because of interservice rivalry, the superior orders that Chad's death be covered up.